 ’Ndjua is a spicy spreadable salami from Calabria and it adds a special twist to Tom Adams’ pork belly recipe.
 This impressive recipe is worth the effort.
 Use ‘nduja in this linguine recipe, too.

-Enjoy something other than turkey over the Christmas period with this fennel rubbed pork belly.
+Enjoy a special Sunday roast with our fennel rubbed pork belly.
 This roast is perfect for feeding friends and family.

-This dish takes a little time but really is worth doing.
+This pork belly dish takes a little time but really is worth making.
 The brine makes the pork taste amazing and helps the crackling along.
 The mash is incredibly luxurious and the sauce cuts through the richness of the dish

-This really easy Chinese recipe cooks pork low and slow in soy, 5 spice and star anise.
+This really easy Chinese pork belly recipe cooks pork low and slow in soy, 5 spice and star anise.
 It’s all cooked in one pot so you can just put it in the oven and forget about it.
-Serve with rice and greens
+Serve with rice and greens.

 Sweet, pillowy Hirata buns are popping up on menus all over at the moment.
 Try this on-trend recipe at home with our step-by-step guide.
 The secret to steamed buns is adding extra raising agent and double rising, which gives you a pillowy bun to stuff your pork belly into.
 This is one of our top Asian street food recipes.

 What’s not to love about fried pork belly?
-This recipe is from Señor Ceviche and serves it with an Asian sauce.
+This recipe is from Señor Ceviche and comes with an Asian sauce.
 You can cook the pork the day before and chill overnight if you like.
 Try one of these smart Asian dinner party ideas for main course and sharing dishes.

-These pork-belly skewers with Vietnamese caramel sauce make easy but impressive canapés for the festive season.
+Our pork-belly skewers with Vietnamese caramel sauce make easy but impressive canapés for your next drinks party.

 Pork belly is a brilliant budget cut for feeding the family.
 Try it roasted with Asian spices like star anise, coriander seed and ginger and served up with a sticky sauce made from fresh sweet plums, cinnamon and brown sugar.